Maxiatef/UserCRUD_API/README.md

 - Delete a user

 ## How to run
-- First, you will have to open new terminal in the project
+- First, you will have to open new terminal in the project.
-- type " npm i "   : to install the node module
+- Type " npm i "   : to install the node module.

-## dotenv

-- you have to create your own .env file
+- You have to create your own .env file.
-- containing : port, mongo name, mongo password, the dbname, jwt_secret and Access token
+- Dotenv file you will configure the port, mongo name, mongo password, the dbname, jwt_secret and Access token.